 The Society for Vascular Surgery® (SVS) is a not-for-profit professional medical society.
 Composed primarily of vascular surgeons, SVS seeks to advance excellence and innovation in vascular health through education, advocacy, research, and public awareness.
 SVS is the national advocate for 3,350 specialty-trained vascular surgeons and other medical professionals who are dedicated to the prevention and cure of vascular disease.

 - Press releases are distributed via email and news wires reporting the most recent research, breaking political news, and general vascular health information

 - VascularWeb offers comprehensive media news and information on vascular disease including disease descriptions and treatments in the patient section.
 The Web site provides informational podcasts featuring vascular surgeons explaining important vascular health topics

-- SVS members will meet at the 2011 Vascular Annual Meeting (June 15-18 in Chicago).
-Selected members will present groundbreaking research and studies.
+- SVS members meet annually at the Vascular Annual Meeting where groundbreaking research and studies are presented and debated.
 The media is invited to attend.

 For expert comments and interviews with vascular surgeons, telephone 312-334-2317 or email email@example.com.